vanadium-archive/browser/src/components/help/content/browse.md

 The right pane will contain one or two tabs, depending on whether the selected item represents a mount point, has a pointer to a service, or both.

-Tree View
+Tree view
 ---------

-The Tree View browses a namespace as a hierarchy.
+Tree view browses a namespace as a hierarchy.
 The tree view shows each item on a separate line.
 Each item consists of an arrow, an icon, and a mounted name.

 ![Tree View](helpimg/tree.png)

 The arrow is used to expand and collapse the children of the item.
-It will only appear if an item can have children, but will appear even if the item currently does not have any children (or only has children that the current user does not have permission to view).
+Items that cannot have children do not show an arrow.
 Click on a right-pointing arrow to expand its children.
+If the arrow changes to a dash (&mdash;) then the item currently does not have any children
+(or has children that the current user does not have permission to view).

 Because an item's children may be distributed across multiple devices, it may take a moment before the children appear.